Globbo-The-Glob/The_Mystical_Jazz_Spaceship/_posts/2024-09-16-welcome-to-jekyll.markdown

 Please, explore the website.
 I hope something interests you.
 Right now it's a little sparse (as of Sep 2024), but I will be using it a lot more in the future.
 Right now, I'm <a href="/projects/building-the-site">building the site</a>, which you can check out at the link when I've written that up.

-That being said, I'm also writing up my thesis, so thats a time sink, and there may be periods where out frequency produces static for abit.
-That being said, callers for tutoring are always welcome.